Dow, DuPont soar on prospect of $130 billion merger 'Christmas present'

 Reports of the talks broke as the Federal Trade Commission and U.S. Justice Department either killed or filed lawsuits to challenge five deals in a month.

-The Justice Department killed Electrolux's (ELUXb.ST) bid to buy General Electric's (GE.N) appliance business, while Chicken of the Sea, owned by Thai Union (TU.BK), abandoned a bid to buy Bumble Bee Foods under pressure from the department.
+The Justice Department killed Electrolux's bid to buy General Electric's appliance business, while Chicken of the Sea, owned by Thai Union, abandoned a bid to buy Bumble Bee Foods under pressure from the department.

-The FTC filed challenges in the past month to stop Staples (SPLS.O) from buying Office Depot (ODP.O) as well as two health care mergers.
+The FTC filed challenges in the past month to stop Staples from buying Office Depot as well as two health care mergers.

 "JUST PLAIN NO"